buddydev/mediapress/readme.txt

  * WordPress Sitewide Photo Gallery, Video Gallery, Audio Gallery, Document Gallery
  * Front End Gallery Creation and upload
+ * Allows adding videos from youtube, vimeo facebook etc to BuddyPress Activity and Gallery.
+ * Add remote media using link(oembed or direct link to remote file).
  * Most awesome Gallery creation & Management via Dashboard(try and you will love it)
  * Flexible Privacy for photo, video, audio and other media types
  * Easily extensible Gallery/Media Views